coleifer/huey/docs/consumer.rst

 These three components coordinate the receipt, scheduling, and execution of your tasks, respectively.

-1. You call a function -- huey has decorated it, which triggers a message being put into the queue (e.g a Redis list).
+1. You call a function that huey has decorated, which triggers a message being put into the queue (e.g a Redis list).
 At this point your application returns immediately, returning a :py:class:`Result` object.
 2. In the consumer process, the worker(s) will be listening for new messages